 She and her writing partner, Andy Eninger, were named semi-finalists for the Page International Screenwriting Awards and are in the Top 100 of Emerging Screenwriters for their original sitcom pilot, Fertile Ground.
 Her original solo comedy Journey to the Center of the Uterus™: Adventures Infertility!, a poignant comedy based on her own roller coaster experiences with infertility, premiered in Chicago and was featured on the PBS special Health Secrets: What Every Woman Should Know hosted by Paula Zahn.
 Kathleen also created an original audio blog, Journey to the Center of the Uterus™, especially for FertilityAuthority.com.

-Currently, Kathleen can be seen in Mrs. O’Brien’s Guide to the Golden Rule!, the hilarious sequel to Late Nite Catechism, and Bible Bingo, a hysterically scripted/improvised Bingo Game based on Catholic bingo halls that every church seems to have.
-She appears at the Royal George Theatre in Chicago and all over the U.S and Canada.
+Currently, Kathleen can be seen in Mrs. O’Brien’s Guide to the Golden Rule!, the hilarious sequel to Late Nite Catechism and Bible Bingo, a hysterically scripted/improvised Bingo Game based on bingo halls that every church seems to have.
+She appears at the Royal George Theatre in Chicago, all over the U.S, and Canada.

 She loves Chicago style pizza and the White Sox.
 But, overall, it’s safe to say she’s a Chicago fan.